Rein Attemann, Puget Sound Advocacy Manager

 email: lisa at wecprotects.org

-Clifford has been the state lobbyist for both Washington Environmental Council and Washington Conservation Voters since November 2002, responsible for the lobbying programs for both of these statewide environmental organizations.
+Clifford has been the contracted state lobbyist for both Washington Environmental Council and Washington Conservation Voters since November 2002, responsible for the lobbying programs for both of these statewide environmental organizations.
 Clifford has over 25 years of public and private sector government relations experience both in Washington State and Washington, D.C.
 During his 11-year tenure in D.C., Clifford held positions as a political consultant; a staff member and congressional investigator for the House Energy and Commerce Committee; and as a federal lobbyist in the private sector.
 Since arriving in Seattle, Washington in 1995, Clifford has held senior level local government posts as a legislative assistant for Seattle City Councilmember Martha Choe and as the City of Seattle's Director of Intergovernmental Relations under Mayor Paul Schell.
 Clifford is a graduate of the University of Kansas and lives in Seattle with his wife, four children, and two dogs.

 email: clifford at ctassociates.org

-Bruce has represented nonprofit environmental groups before the state legislature for 27 years.
+Bruce has provided contract support and represented nonprofit environmental groups before the state legislature for 27 years.
 He served as Lobbyist and Chapter Director for Sierra Club from 1987 until 1999.
 Following his work at Sierra Club, he was hired by People For Puget Sound as Policy Director, where he worked for the next 12 years.
 In 2012, he formed a public affairs firm in Olympia which represents several nonprofit environmental organizations.